 The selection of Wilson put as much pressure on Pryor as it did on Flynn.
-Pryor was a 2011 third-round supplemental pick of Davis, who died later that year.
-The fact that the new regime took Wilson so early in Pryor’s career means they are looking for a better young quarterback.
+Pryor was a 2011 third-round supplemental pick of the late Al Davis.
+The fact that the new regime took Wilson so early in Pryor’s career means they are looking for better young quarterback.

-Wilson is known for having a strong arm and being tough.
+Wilson is known for having a strong arm and for being tough.
 He’s the type of player coaching staffs fall in love with if he can refine his overall game.
-I spoke to Wilson this week, and it was quickly evident he belongs in an NFL uniform.
-He has the intangibles necessary to be successful.
+I spoke to Wilson this week and it was quickly evident he belongs in an NFL uniform.
+He has the intangibles necessary to be a successful NFL quarterback.

 For now, the focus is on Flynn.
-What the Raiders like most about Flynn is he has good natural-leadership abilities and a chip on his shoulder.
+What the Raiders like most about Flynn is he has good natural leadership abilities and he has a chip on his shoulder.
 He knows he has to prove himself.
-Receivers Rod Streater and Denarius Moore, the two top starting candidates, both praised Flynn’s ability to quickly get in sync with the group of receivers
+Receivers Rod Streater and Denarius Moore, the two likely starting candidates, both praised Flynn’s ability to quickly get in sync with the group of receivers